abuach/cs450students/labs/lab1-ollama-basics.md

 Increase the model's token limit and creativity and try to generate code for one of the following Python programs:

-- Guess the Number Game (computer)
+- Guess the Number Game
-- Rock, paper, scissors
+- Rock, Paper, Scissors
 - Hangman
 - Passphrase Generator
+- Snake (pygame)

 Generate a few different versions.
 Are there any major differences from version to version?